cdig/cd-module/README.md

 ### Phase One

-There are a few files that need special handling, before we go ahead with the automated process below.
+There are a few files that need special handling.

 Open `source/styles.scss`.
 Normally this file is just full of `@import` statements and comments.
-If you have any actual CSS rules in here, you need to pull those out into a separate file — I suggest `source/module.scss`.
+If you have any actual CSS rules in here, you need to pull those out into a separate file — I suggest `source/module.scss`

 Open `source/scripts.coffee`.
 Normally this file is just full of `# @codekit-append` statements and comments.
-If you have any actual CoffeeScript code in here, you need to pull it out into a separate file — I suggest `source/module.coffee`.
+If you have any actual CoffeeScript code in here, you need to pull it out into a separate file — I suggest `source/module.coffee`

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/onward.jpg)

 ### Chapter Two

+Now, we're going to activate the module time machine, sending your module into the future.

 Open the Terminal, and `cd` into your module folder.
 Copy this entire block, *including the empty space* after the comment at the end.